ONSdigital/census-rh-performance-test/README.md

 ### Test data

 In order to run Locust you'll need to populate the environment with some cases/uacs.
-This can be done by running the 'sampleGenerator' program.
+This can be done by running the 'sampleGenerator' program, which will feed randomly generated cases and uacs to RH's input queues.
 See the Readme in census-int-utility for notes on how to run this.

+The sampleGenerator program will output an eventData.csv file.
+This needs to be copied and pasted to overwrite the contents of 'test\_data/event\_data.txt' so that the worker deployments will contain the correct test data.

 Alternatively the environment may already contain some test data which can be reused, and you can get an event\_data.txt from the previous user of the environment.